-a) Rename all ifcfg-emN and ifcfg-p configuration files and modify the contents of the files accordingly.
+Rename all ifcfg-emN and ifcfg-p configuration files and modify the contents of the files accordingly.
 The content of these files is distribution specific (see /usr/share/doc/initscripts-<version> for details)

-As an example ifcfg-ethN files in RHEL 6.1 Beta contain a 'DEVICE=' field which will be assigned with the emN name.
+As an example ifcfg-ethN files in RHEL 6.1 contain a 'DEVICE=' field which will be assigned with the emN name.
 Modify it to suit the new naming scheme such as 'DEVICE=eth0'.

-- b) Comment the HWADDR variable in the ifcfg-eth files if present as it is not possible to predict here which of the network devices will be named eth0, eth1 etc.

-- c) Reboot the system

-- d) Login and you could see the ethN names.
+- 2. Comment the HWADDR variable in the ifcfg-eth files if present as it is not possible to predict here which of the network devices will be named eth0, eth1 etc. - 3.
+Reboot the system - 4.
+Login and you should see the ethN names.